 Q’enQo, Puka Pukara, and Tambomachay

-Q’enQo is a cluster of peculiar shaped rocks and caves, while altars, amphitheater, observatory, and other functional sites filled in between.
+Q’enQo is a cluster of peculiar-shaped rocks and caves, while altars, amphitheaters, observatory, and other functional sites are filled in between.
 Puka Pukara is an ancient pit stop for travelers, and traders in ancient times.
 Tambomachay is related to water.
 The Incas worship water, as they believe water is the origin of life.
 At the entrance of Tambomachay, spring water keeps coming out from the altar which was used for cleansing in a religious ritual.
 The origin of the water is still unknown, and archaeologists couldn’t fully explain the sophisticated water transportation system that the Incas built.

 Exploring Cusco’s local markets